Pro Football Reference Blog

 184

-Gary Zimmerman made the Pro Bowl seven times as an NFL Left Tackle, including three All-Pro seasons.
-The big fellow anchored the southpaw side of the lines for the Minnesota Vikings and Denver Broncos during his dozen years in the League and got a bronze bust on Canton.
+Gary Zimmerman made the Pro Bowl seven times as an NFL left tackle, including three All-Pro seasons.
+The big fellow anchored the southpaw side of the lines for the Minnesota Vikings and Denver Broncos during his dozen years in the league and got a bronze bust on Canton.

 Photo of Joe Thomas